jsqu99/spree_reuse_credit_card/README.md

 SpreeReuseCreditCard
 ====================

-the master branch is currently being upgraded to spree 1.0 compatability so it is temporarily (next 24 hours?) in an uncertain state.

 This extension enables view enhancements for managing multiple previously-used credit cards for Spree.

 It adds a user/accounts section listing the current credit cards on file.